Exodus 35–40; Leviticus 1; 16; 19

 Gospel Art Picture: “Joseph Greets His Brothers in Egypt”

-• Sing together “Help Me, Dear Father” (Children’s Songbook, 99).
-When you sing about forgiving, invite the children to point to Joseph on the activity page.
-When you sing about repenting, invite them to point to his brothers.
+• You could then sing a song such as “Love One Another” (Children’s Songbook, 136) or “Help Me, Dear Father” (Children’s Songbook, 99).
+(When you sing about forgiving in “Help Me, Dear Father”, invite the children to point to Joseph on the activity page.
+When you sing about repenting, invite them to point to his brothers.)

 For Additional Teaching Ideas see Teaching Children the Gospel “Forgiveness” and Resources for Teaching Children “Forgiveness”